eubinecto/idiomatch/readme.md

 ## Supported Variations

-English idioms extensively vary in forms, at least in six different ways. `IdiomMatcher` can gracefully handle all the cases, as exemplified below:
+English idioms extensively vary in forms, at least in six different ways. `Idiomatcher` can gracefully handle all the cases, as exemplified below: